Download a FREE E-Book with 20 Easy Weeknight Dinners

 Instant Pot Instructions for Egg Bites

 Start making this Starbucks egg bites recipe by cooking the bacon in a frying pan.
 You will want the bacon to be fully cooked, but not too crispy.
+You could also bake the bacon using this crispy baked bacon recipe.

 Chop the bacon and place a few pieces in each cup of a silicone mold.
 Pour egg batter into the silicone molds as well.
 Finally sprinkle shredded Gruyere cheese into each egg cup as well.